wp-plugins/facestream/readme.txt

 Facestream a Buddypress facebook intergration plugin.

-With this plugin you can synchronize your activity stream and your tweets.
-Also you can send a tweet upon forum topic creation and topic reply.
+With this plugin you can synchronize your activity stream and your facebook items Also you can send a update upon forum topic creation and topic reply.

 Everything is designed for easy-intergration, easy-setup and easy-usability.
 With a lots of admin and per user settings.